Copyright 2023 - published by Neil Pedley an independent web publisher

 image of the Cheddleton Flint Mill website

-Consall Nature Park located in the Churnet Valley it is reached by road via the hamlet of Consall, or by foot it can be reached via the Caldon Canal towpath.
+Consall Woods Nature Reserve located in the Churnet Valley it is reached by road via the hamlet of Consall, or by foot it can be reached via the Caldon Canal towpath.
 There is a small visitor centre and car park, fishing lakes and a variety of walking trails through woodland, marsh and riverside meadows.
 In the valley there is a station for the Churnet Valley Railway so you could arrive by Steam Train.

 Accessibility Very steep sided valley, rough footpaths, roadway from has some blue badge parking at bottom of the valley allowing access to the canal and station via the roadway - robust equipment and assistance recommended

-The site is owned by Staffordshire County Council, and now under the management of RSPB
+now under the management of the RSPB

 image of the Consall Nature Park website